|►||Academic Services Home|

 In completing these requirements, distribute your course work to ensure that the following separate components are met.
 Basic language training classes (first- through third-year) cannot be counted to fulfill any of these requirements.

 For guidance in completing your final degree requirements, you must form a Supervisory Committee with at least two members, including at least one member of the Middle East program faculty.
-This committee must be established and a signed Supervisory Committee Form (available from the GPA in THO 116) filed with the GPA by the 6th Friday of your 4th quarter in the program.
+This committee must be established and a signed Supervisory Committee Form (available from the GPA in THO 116) filed with the GPA by the 7th Friday of your 3rd quarter in the program.
 You will need to determine the Chair of your committee and to set up a schedule for submitting drafts of your thesis or final papers.
 Additional faculty from outside of the Middle East program can be included in your committee if appropriate for review of your paper(s).
-The chair and at least one other member of Supervisory Committee must be members of the University’s graduate faculty.
+The Chair and at least one half of your Supervisory Committee must be members of the University’s graduate faculty.
 Be sure to check with each member to ensure that they will be available for your Oral Exam when you need them.
 You have two options for completing your final requirements in the program.
-Submit a signed Committee form to the GPA by the 6th Friday of the quarter.
+Submit a signed Committee form to the GPA by the 7th Friday of the quarter.

 This option requires a thesis and an oral exam.
 If you choose this option, you should work closely with your Supervisory Committee throughout the entire process.
 Be sure that all members of your committee support your topic before you become too heavily committed to it.
-Use your committee to help you find appropriate sources.
+Ideally you will work closely with the Chair of your Supervisory committee to develop a written prospectus of your thesis by your third quarter in the program.
+Consult your committee often to help you find appropriate sources, conduct research, and develop drafts.
 Give your committee members as much opportunity as they desire to read portions or initial drafts of what you have written as early as possible.

 Though you must register for thesis credits, work on your thesis can begin in one of your other graduate courses.
 The thesis could be an expanded version of a seminar paper or an Independent Study project.
-Papers normally range from 60 to 150 pages.
+Theses normally range from 60 to 150 pages of which the majority of the pages are the student’s original analysis and commentary.
 If you wish to examine theses accepted in the past, copies are available in the Middle East Studies Program Office.

 This option requires you to write two seminar papers and take an oral exam.

 At least one paper must relate to the Middle East, and the subject of both papers must be approved by the Supervisory Committee.
 The second paper must have some relevance to your overall program and career objectives.
 In most cases, these papers are revised and expanded versions of work written to meet a course requirement.
+While length of the papers may vary, depending on topic and discipline, the papers should be modeled on published articles that you have consulted.
+You should aim to develop two papers that are of publishable quality, in terms of originality, quality of research, style, and length.
 As both papers must be approved by your Supervisory Committee, it is important to have your committee review them early.
 It may be necessary to rewrite one or both of them.

 Prior to your exam, you should meet with your committee members to discuss areas of study that would be appropriate for your exam and what you can do in preparation.

 To graduate, you must submit a degree application through the Graduate School Web site: http://www.grad.washington.edu/stsv/mastapp.htm.
 The application period commences the first day of the quarter of graduation.
-The Middle East Studies program requires that you apply to graduate by 5:00 on the 7th Friday of the quarter (fifth Friday for Summer quarter).
+The Jackson School requires that you apply to graduate by 5:00 on the 7th Friday of the quarter (fifth Friday for Summer Quarter).